debate-map/app/README.md

 <!----><a name="pod-quick-edits"></a>
 <details><summary><b>[pod-quick-edits] How to modify code of running pod quickly</b></summary>

+> Update 2022-12-24: Quick-syncing is no longer being used atm. (the nodejs backend pods, where it had been useful, were retired)

-* 1\) Tilt is set up to quickly synchronize changes in the following folders: .yalc, Temp_Synced, Packages/js-common, Packages/app-server (in app-server pod)
+* 1\) Tilt is set up to quickly synchronize changes in the following folders: .yalc, Temp_Synced, Packages/js-common
 * 2\) If you want to quickly synchronize changes to an arbitrary node-module (or other location), do the following:
 	* 2.1\) Copy the node-module's folder, and paste it into the `Temp_Synced` folder.
 	* 2.2\) Open a shell in the target pod. (see [k8s-ssh](#k8s-ssh))